thruthesky/easystate/README.md

 # Easystate

-EasyState easiest and simplest Flutter state manager library for beginners.
+EasyState is the easiest and the simplest Flutter state manager library for beginners.

-It is not the perfect state manager but will give you great understanding learn what state management is.
+This is not the perfect state manager, but will give you great understanding about what state management is.

 ## Installation